July 1922

 Officers of the IRA Northern Divisions meet with Collins, Mulcahy and other members of the Beggar’s Bush staff and agree that their campaign in the North should cease.

-Parkinson (2004), pg 223; McDermott (2001), pg 264
+Parkinson (2004), pg 223; McDermott (2001), pg 264; Parkinson (2020), pg 191

-Republican prisoners were being released on signing a pledge not to take up arms again against the Provisional Government which said that “while it might be advisable to keep some of the leaders in custody for the present, no good purpose would be served by retaining large numbers of the rank and file, and that the public should be prepared by careful propaganda for an early general release”.
-However, as Civil War went on the need for more prison accommodation arose with Kilmainham being re-opened with Sean O Muirthile as governor.
-Diarmaid O’Hegarty moved to being governor of Mountjoy.
-Gormanstown and the Curragh were also opened.
-There were a lot of protests from prisoners about conditions especially in Limerick jail.
+The Provisional Government decided that anti-Treaty prisoners could be released on signing a pledge not to take up arms again against the Provisional Government.
+The latter said that “while it might be advisable to keep some of the leaders in custody for the present, no good purpose would be served by retaining large numbers of the rank and file, and that the public should be prepared by careful propaganda for an early general release”.

-Hopkinson (1988), pg 139
+Hopkinson (1988), pg 139; Kissane (2005), pg 107

 Hopkinson (1988), pg 144